oshaiuche/nmap-scapy-labs/scapy/basic-usage.md

 Packet sniffing allows observation of network communication and helps understand how data flows across the network.

-4. Testing Packet Capture with Ping
+4. Generating Traffic with Ping

 **command**
-ping google.com
+ping www.google.com

 Explanation

-This command was used to generate network traffic that could be observed using Scapy packet sniffing.
+This command was used to generate network traffic that could be captured and analyzed using Scapy packet sniffing.

 Result

-The command returned a DNS resolution error indicating that the domain name could not be resolved.
+The ping command successfully sent and received ICMP packets from www.google.com.

 Result Explanation

-The error occurred because DNS resolution was unavailable in the lab environment.
-Despite this, the step demonstrates how external traffic can be generated for packet capture during analysis.
+The successful ping confirms network connectivity and DNS resolution.
+The generated ICMP traffic could be observed and analyzed using Scapy during packet capture.

+5. Storing Captured Packets

+**command**
+Paro = _

+Explanation

+This command captures network packets and stores them in the variable paro.
+Instead of only displaying packets, Scapy saves them so they can be analyzed later.

+Result

+Network packets were successfully captured and stored in the paro variable.

+Result Explanation

+Storing packets in a variable allows further inspection, filtering, or analysis of the captured traffic within Scapy.

+6. Sniffing on a Specific Interface

+**command**
+sniff(iface="br-internal")

+Explanation

+This command captures network packets from a specific network interface.
+The iface parameter tells Scapy which interface to listen on.

+Result

+Scapy captured packets from the br-internal interface.

+Result Explanation

+Selecting a specific interface ensures that only traffic from the intended network segment is captured for analysis.